Bible Verses for Wisdom: Scripture to Steady Your Next Step

 Another approach: seek counsel before conclusions.
 Share your situation with a trusted friend who loves Jesus and ask them to reflect back what they hear.
 Wisdom often arrives through community—God uses other perspectives to clarify our options and motives.

-Additionally, experiment with a daily examen.
+You might also experiment with a daily examen.
 In the evening, review where you sensed clarity and where you felt confused.
 Offer gratitude for the light you received and ask for fresh insight where you’re stuck.
 Over time, this trains the heart to notice God’s guidance in ordinary moments.

-Finally, choose one area this week where you want integrity to be visible—how you handle money with wisdom, peace, and steady steps, how you speak about someone who isn’t in the room, or how you rest.
+Choose one area this week where you want integrity to be visible—how you handle money with wisdom, peace, and steady steps, how you speak about someone who isn’t in the room, or how you rest.
 Small acts of obedience matter.
 They make room for wisdom to grow strong and gentle, and if money is part of the tension you’re carrying, these Bible verses about finances may offer added clarity.

 Related: Bible Verses for Career Change: Finding Steady Courage and Clear Next Steps · Prayer for Anxiety and Stress: Honest Words When Your Heart Feels Heavy · Bible Verses About Knowledge and Wisdom: Scripture for Understanding and Daily Direction